drocheam/optrace/docs/source/examples.rst

 **File**: `examples/image_render_many_rays.py <https://github.com/drocheam/optrace/blob/main/examples/image_render_many_rays.py>`_

-**Description**: Same as the :ref:`example_image_render` example, but instead of starting the GUI the geometry is traced with many rays and images are rendered in different distances.
+**Description**: Comparable to the :ref:`example_image_render` example.
+Same lens setup, but it is traced with many more rays by using the iterative render functionality.
+This is done for multiple image distances and without needing to start a GUI.

 **Screenshots**: